-Chesterbrook Woods Neighborhood in McLean, Virginia is a tranquil, tree lined neighborhood homes minutes outside of Washington, DC.
+Chesterbrook Woods Neighborhood in McLean, Virginia is a tranquil, tree lined neighborhood, located minutes outside of Washington, DC.
 The neighborhood offers the perfect blend of great homes, high-rated schools, local amenities and the enviable short commute to the Nation’s Capital.

 Chesterbrook Woods was primarily developed in the 1960’s in the expanding Washington, DC suburban area of McLean.
 The neighborhood was home to military officers and professionals, many who commuted into the city.
 There are few original owners left today, although some current neighbors grew up in the homes they now own.
 The old photos show a farmhouse of Chesterbrook, Virginia, 1950’s; Chesterbrook Elementary and Chesterbrook Pool, 1950’s.